KMKfw/kmk_firmware/docs/en/OLED_Display.md

 # Oled Display
-More user friendly extension than PEG Oled for using OLED display in your build.
+Easy extension to use for your build with OLED Display

 If you need help soldering, there's a small note on the end to help.